 Dining tables showcase the reclaimed and up-cycled wood used in the collection perfectly.
 Sourced from Southern India, the wood still bears it colouring and markings from its past – some of the wood is over 150 years old.
 Each piece in the Urban Chic range is truly individual with colourful and worn wood combined with a beautifully made steel outer frame.
 The small rustic round dining table has a contemporary, urban living edge and would create a really unique statement for your home.

 Whether you use this Urban Chic large sideboard for storage in your living or dining range, it will bring a touch of loft living into any space.
-The sideboard has a steel outer frame and is hand finished to accentuate the individual colour and character of the wood, create one-of-a-kind pieces for your home.
+The large sideboard has a steel outer frame and is hand finished to accentuate the individual colour and character of the wood, create one-of-a-kind pieces for your home.